quicwg/base-drafts/draft-ietf-quic-http.md

 PUSH_PROMISE frame that includes request header fields attributed to the request.
 The PUSH_PROMISE frame is sent on a response stream.
-Unlike HTTP/2, the PUSH_PROMISE does not reference a stream; when a server fulfills a promise, the stream that carries the stream headers references the PUSH_PROMISE.
+Unlike HTTP/2, the PUSH_PROMISE does not reference a stream; when a server fulfills a promise, the stream that carries the response headers references the PUSH_PROMISE.
 This allows a server to fulfill promises in the order that best suits its needs.

 The server push response is conveyed on a push stream.
-Aside from the stream header, which identifies the response stream and PUSH_PROMISE frame, a push stream is identical to a regular response stream ({{stream-response}}), with response headers and (if present) trailers carried by HEADERS frames sent on the push stream, and response body (if any) indicated with a HAS_BODY frame and associated data stream.
+Aside from the stream header, which identifies the Push ID, a push stream is identical to the response on a request stream ({{stream-request}}), with response headers and (if present) trailers carried by HEADERS frames sent on the push stream, and response body (if any) indicated with a HAS_BODY frame and associated data stream.

 # HTTP Framing Layer {#http-framing-layer}